deeperdolphin/papers/EGR.md

-### **Entanglement‑Gauge Reality: A Unified Framework for Quantum Information, Gauge Symmetry and Emergent Gravity**
+# Entanglement‑Gauge Reality: A Unified Framework for Quantum Information, Gauge Symmetry and Emergent Gravity

 ---

-### Abstract
+## Abstract

-We propose *Entanglement‑Gauge Reality* (EGR): a microscopic theory in which (i) the Universe grows as a stochastic causal graph, (ii) every vertex carries a large‑$N$ gauged qudit algebra, (iii) quantum‑error‑correcting stabilisers project the global Hilbert space onto a logical code sub‑space, and (iv) classical spacetime geometry arises from coarse‑grained entanglement density.
-Fluctuations of link variables define a rank‑two gauge potential whose low‑energy action reduces to the teleparallel equivalent of General Relativity.
-Standard‑Model fields appear as boundary edge modes of the same gauge symmetry, ultraviolet divergences are controlled by a $(1/N)$ expansion that realises asymptotic safety, the Bekenstein–Hawking area law counts logical qubits, and dark energy is identified with a universal "entanglement pressure."
-We summarise the entire framework in a minimal set of equations and outline numerical procedures that confirm (i) a 4 → 2 spectral‑dimension flow, (ii) the expected $d_{\text{code}} \propto N^{1/2}$ distance scaling for a $U(N)$ hyper‑graph‑product code, and (iii) the emergence of three chiral families from a genus‑3 boundary Dirac spectrum.
+We propose **Entanglement‑Gauge Reality** (EGR): a microscopic theory in which

+1. the Universe grows as a stochastic causal graph;
+2. each vertex carries a large‑$N$ gauged qudit algebra $M_N(\mathbb{C})\otimes\mathrm{Cl}(3,1)$;
+3. quantum‑error‑correcting stabilisers maintain a logical code sub‑space;
+4. the Hessian of coarse‑grained mutual information defines a Lorentzian metric;
+5. fluctuations of link variables produce a rank‑two gauge potential whose infrared dynamics reduce to teleparallel General Relativity.

+Standard‑Model fields arise as boundary edge modes; ultraviolet divergences are tamed by a $1/N$ expansion that realises asymptotic safety; the Bekenstein–Hawking area law counts logical qubits; and dark energy is an "entanglement pressure" fixed by the code length $R_{\text{code}}$.
+We list the governing equations, state falsifiable predictions (sub‑mm Yukawa correction, graviton dispersion, running $G$), and outline a numerical programme now in progress.

 ---